Natalitta/Women-club-Cahersiveen/README.md

 <img src="assets/images/val-5.png" alt="Women's Club website validation">

 ### Unfixed Bugs
-No bugs were detected.
+The custom 404 page appears only if a typo is made in the part of the address after / on all the pages except the index one.
+On the index page GitHub 404 page shows up instead.

 ## Deployment
 The site was created using Gitpod and pushed to GitHub to a remote repository.
-The site was deployed to GitHub pages.
+#### The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 * In the GitHub repository, navigate to the Settings tab.
 * From the menu on the left, select Pages.
 * From the source section drop-down menu, select the Branch: main.
 * Click 'Save'
 * A live link displays on the top of the section when published successfully.

-The live link can be found here - https://natalitta.github.io/Women-club-Cahersiveen/
+#### The live link can be found here - https://natalitta.github.io/Women-club-Cahersiveen/

 ## Credits